Hi Hi Puffy AmiYumi

-Hi Hi Puffy AmiYumi is an American animated series created by Sam Register and produced by Renegade Animation and Cartoon Network Studios, which aired on Cartoon Network from 2004 to 2006.
-The series stars fictionalized and animated versions of the Japanese pop rock group Puffy AmiYumi.
+Hi Hi Puffy AmiYumi is an American animated comedy television series created by Sam Register for Cartoon Network.
+It follows the adventures of rock stars Ami Onuki (Janice Kawaye) and Yumi Yoshimura (Grey DeLisle), who are fictionalized versions of the Japanese pop rock duo Puffy.
+The duo tour internationally with their greedy manager Kaz Harada (Keone Young) and their pet cats, Jang-Keng (DeLisle) and Tekirai (Kawaye).
+It was produced by Renegade Animation and Cartoon Network Studios.

 The series premiered on November 19, 2004, and ended on June 27, 2006, with a total of three seasons and 39 episodes.
 During its short-lived run, the series was nominated for an Annie Award three times.
 Merchandise based on the series has also been produced, such as video games, home media releases, toys, and clothing.

 Premise

 The main cast of the show.
 From left to right: Ami, Kaz, Yumi, Jang-Keng, and Tekirai.

 Hi Hi Puffy AmiYumi follows the adventures of two best friends: the peppy, optimistic, cheerful, girly girl Ami Onuki (voiced by Janice Kawaye); and the cynical, sarcastic, grumpy tomboy Yumi Yoshimura (voiced by Grey DeLisle).
 Both are based on the Japanese pop duo Puffy AmiYumi, but with different appearances and exaggerated personalities.
 They travel around the world on their customized tour bus along with their well-intentioned yet greedy manager Kaz Harada (voiced by Keone Young).
 From rocking out at a concert to hanging out in their hometown of Tokyo, the duo take the world by storm with their musical talent, trend-setting style, and humor, dishing out lessons in J-pop justice and establishing the international language of "cool" along the way.

 Secondary characters include: Jang-Keng (voiced by Grey DeLisle) and Tekirai (voiced by Janice Kawaye), the duo's pet cats who enjoy tormenting Kaz; Harmony (voiced by Sandy Fox), a six-year-old girl who is the self-proclaimed "Number One Fan" of Puffy AmiYumi and (later) Kaz and constantly stalks them; Eldwin Blair (voiced by Nathan Carlson), a sinister land developer who tries to tear down beloved places for his own selfish needs; the evil Talent Suckers (voiced by Nathan Carlson and Corey Burton), a vampire rock trio from Transylvania; and Atchan (voiced by Rob Paulsen), a caricature of Atsushi (lead singer of the punk band New Rote'ka) who speaks in third-person and thinks he is a superhero.